Kotjebi

-Kotjebi, kotchebi, or ggotjebi (Korean: 꽃제비; RR: kkotjebi; MR: kkotchebi) is a Korean term denoting North Korean homeless people.
-The term was originally used to describe homeless children.
-The term literally means "flowering swallows (꽃 제비)", given because of the kotjebi's constant search for food and shelter.
+Kotjebi, kotchebi, or ggotjebi (Korean: 꽃제비; RR: kkotjebi; MR: kkotchebi) is a Korean term for North Korean homeless people, given because of the Kotjebi's constant search for food and shelter.
+The term was originally used in reference to homeless children.
+The homeless elderly are known by the related term Noin Kotjebi.

 The kotjebi are not officially recognized in North Korea, with any mention of the term being prohibited in state publications and documents.
+The kotjebi are a stateless generation, formed through famine and economic crisis, facing extreme poverty and no human rights guarantees.
+This group faces unique challenges in their daily lives, scavenging for food and working for low wages.

 Origins and status

-The orphaned kotjebi first appeared en masse in the mid-1990s in the wake of the North Korean famine, which collapsed the food distribution system.
+The orphaned kotjebi first appeared en masse in the mid-1990s in the wake of the North Korean famine, when the food production and distribution system collapsed.
+Also called the "Arduous March", it was triggered by the combination of government mismanagement, loss of Soviet Union support, and severe weather conditions.
+It caused widespread food shortages, industry collapse, and economic stagnation.
+An estimated one million North Koreans died due to the widespread famine.
 In an effort to "stabilize the livelihood of vagrants throughout the country", the North Korean government established special "Children's Detention Camps" in 1995, which were effectively rundown apartments.
-Because of poor conditions in the detention camps, children have died of malnutrition.
-Elderly people are known as noin kotjebi.
+Because of poor conditions in the detention camps, children died of malnutrition.